Pattern Recognition Intelligence Log | EA Insights

 Name your signal category

-Select the category that best describes the type of signal.
+Select the category that best fits.
 Calendar and Frequency signals are often the earliest indicators.
 Tone and Energy are the most human and the hardest for AI to read.

 Record what you did with it